A parametrized set of explicit elements of $\Sha(E/\Q)[3]$: A set of explicit elements of order in Tate-Shafarevich groups

-which violate the Hasse principle.
-Using Magma (\cite{BibMagma}), the values of $h$ between the bounds $19-120 000$ and $19+120 000$ that satisfy these conditions are:
+violates the Hasse principle.
+By Magma \cite{BibMagma}, the values $h<120 000$ (besides $h=19$) that satisfy our conditions are:

-The set $\{E_h\}$ gives a sparser set of elements of order $3$ in a Tate-Shafarevich group than the list in \cite{BibFisherTab}, but the advantage is that the examples coming from $\{E_h\}$ are easier to generate; one only needs the congruence $h \equiv 3 \bmod 8$ and the primality of $h$, $h-2$, $h-6$ in $h-8$.
-Under the assumption of the more general hypothesis H in \cite{BibSchinzel}, there are infinitely many such integers $h$.
-It has been shown in \cite{BibKloSch} that the $3$-primary part of Tate-Shafarevich groups can be arbitrarily large, but the proof of this doesn't yield explicit equations for the genus-$1$ curves.
+Not surprisingly, the set $\{E_h\}$ gives a sparser set of elements of order $3$ in a Tate-Shafarevich group than the list in \cite{BibFisherTab}.
+An advantage is that the examples coming from $\{E_h\}$ are easy to generate; one only needs the congruence $h \equiv 3 \bmod 8$ and the primality of $h$, $h-2$, $h-6$ and $h-8$.